aliasadi84/Covid-19-Testing-Registration-Website/README.md

-# Wayne County Healthy Clinics Covid Test Site
+# Wayne County Healthy Communities COVID-19 Testing Portal

-Previously known as scaryTest

-a website using the Google Cloud Platform which allows users to create an appointment, utilize online check-in, and view their COVID test results.
+An online application that allows users to create an appointment, utilize online check-in, and view their COVID test results.
-Languages in use: HTML5, CSS3, JavaScript, ...
+Languages in use: HTML5, CSS3, PHP 7.4, JavaScript

-continue later